 Microsoft 365 Business is a subscription service that includes Office 365 productivity tools plus advanced capabilities to help protect your business against cyberthreats, protect your data, and manage devices.

 Watch this video for a quick overview of Microsoft 365 Business.

 If you found this video helpful, check out the complete training series for small businesses and those new to Microsoft 365.

 Microsoft 365 Business is meant for up to 300 licenses.
 If you need more licenses, see Microsoft 365 Enterprise documentation for more information.

-See Microsoft 365 Business service description for the entire list of features.
+See the Microsoft 365 Business service description for the entire list of features.

 Small business security needs

 Your business data can be compromised in many ways.
 You and your users can compromise your organization's security when you sign in with compromised credentials or view organization data on different devices and applications.
 More specifically, your organization is at risk from:

 - Compromised device with a weak pin, or a user owned device.